-The Scottish Mental Health Arts Festival (SMHAF) is an internationally respected annual programme to support the arts and challenge preconceived ideas about mental health.
-Launched in 2007, SMHAF now features over 300 annual events and reaches audiences of 25,000 each May in regions across Scotland.
+The Scottish Mental Health Arts Festival (SMHAF) is an internationally respected annual programme to support the arts, explore how engagement in the arts can help prevent mental ill-health, and challenge preconceived ideas about mental health.

-Led by the Mental Health Foundation with support from partner organisations across Scotland, SMHAF is the biggest festival of its kind in the world, and its groundbreaking model – combining high artistic quality with strong grassroots support, community engagement and social activism – has been imitated all across Europe.
+Led by the Mental Health Foundation, with support from partner organisations across Scotland, SMHAF is the biggest festival of its kind in the world, and its ground-breaking model – combining high artistic quality with strong grassroots support, community engagement and social activism – has been imitated across Europe.

 The aims of the festival are to:

-- Develop audiences for the arts and mental health in Scotland and beyond
+- Develop audiences for the arts in Scotland and beyond